ReDeiPirati/intro-to-pytorch/beginner/0.FH-Intro-to-DL/FH-Intro-to-DL.md

 	- [How does FloydHub help?](#How-does-FloydHub-help?)
 	- [Summary](#summary)

-## Why Artificial Intelligence matters?
+## Artificial Intelligence & how does it matter?

-A few of the phenomenal success stories like [DeepMind's AlphaGo](https://deepmind.com/blog/alphago-zero-learning-scratch/) & [Google's self driving car](https://waymo.com/) sparked the community's interest in this field & it has been uphill ever since.
+AI is nothing but an attempt to emulate human intelligence.
+Since its early days, research in AI  has been solely focussed on trying to replicate human intelligence for **specifc** tasks -- driving a car, playing chess etc. A few of the phenomenal success stories like [DeepMind's AlphaGo](https://deepmind.com/blog/alphago-zero-learning-scratch/) & [Google's self driving car](https://waymo.com/) sparked the community's interest in this field & it has been uphill ever since.
 However, we don't see much of self driving cars around, do we?
-Or ever tried your hand at [Go](https://en.wikipedia.org/wiki/Go_(game))?
+Or have you ever tried a hand at [Go](https://en.wikipedia.org/wiki/Go_(game))?
 Probably not.
-These landmark breakthroughs, however interesting they may seem at first, there is no denying that they're also a bit too abstruse to conceptually understand, and at the same time may make us overlook the humanly-fathomable & elegant solutions built using AI by developers sitting in their cubes all around the world.
+These landmark breakthroughs, however interesting they may seem at first, there is no denying that they're also a bit too abstruse to conceptually understand, and at the same time may make us overlook the humanly-fathomable & elegant solutions built using these very methods by developers sitting in their cubes all around the world.
 For instance,

 1. Microsoft's [Seeing AI](https://www.microsoft.com/en-us/seeing-ai/) for the visually impaired beautifully integrates [object recognition](http://image-net.org/challenges/LSVRC/2017/) & [image captioning](http://cs.stanford.edu/people/karpathy/deepimagesent/).
 <a href="http://www.youtube.com/watch?feature=player_embedded&v=bqeQByqf_f8" target="blank"> <img style="float: center;" src="http://img.youtube.com/vi/bqeQByqf_f8/0.jpg" alt="Seeing AI" width="240" height="180" border="10"/></a>